JonVega/piTVstation/README.md

 8. Click `Next`
 9. A box should pop up, click the box labeled `Edit Settings`
 10. Go ahead and set your `hostname` to whatever you desire (if using multiple Raspberry Pis, have them be different names), set your `username and password`, and set your `wireless LAN` so we can add videos to the Pi
-11. At the top you should a tab called `Services`, click that and `enable SSH` then select `Use password authentication`
+11. If you are going to use a USB keyboard to finish setting up the Pi, then skip this step.
+Else, at the top you should see a tab called `Services`, click that and `enable SSH` then select `Use password authentication`.
-12. Next, At the top again, click `options` then make sure `Eject media when finished` is **unchecked** and go ahead and uncheck `Enable telemetry` if you want.
+12. Next, at the top again, click `options` then make sure `Eject media when finished` is **unchecked** and go ahead and uncheck `Enable telemetry` if you want.
-12. Lastly, at the bottom click `Save` and click the box that says `Yes`, then `Yes` one more time.
+13. Lastly, at the bottom click `Save` and click the box that says `Yes`, then `Yes` one more time.
 It shouldn't take too long, but when it's done, ignore the message saying that it's ok to remove.
 Yay!
 Part 1 is done!

-### Configuring the SD card for first boot
+### Configuring The SD Card For First Boot - Part 2

-#### Composite Cable
+#### Using Composite

-Before we insert the Micro SD card into the Raspberry Pi 4, we have do a few things so that it works on older TVs using RCA composite cables.
+Before we insert the Micro SD card into the Raspberry Pi 4, we have do a few things so that it works on older TVs using an RCA composite cable.

 + Mac - *On the Desktop, you should see an image of a SD card called `bootfs` click that*
 + PC - *Go to your File Explorer and you should see a drive called `bootfs` click that*